PhiberOptikPT/UIValidator/README.md

    - In OpenAI mode, it uses GPT to analyze and describe the UI inconsistencies.
 4. Results are saved in the `screenshots/diff/` directory.

+## Image Comparison Metrics

+This project includes functionality to compare images using two metrics: `hash_diff` and `ssim_score`.

+### `hash_diff`

+Represents the difference between perceptual hashes of two images.
+This value is calculated using perceptual hashing techniques, which generate a hash value that uniquely represents the content of an image.
+The `hash_diff` is used to quickly detect visual differences without a pixel-by-pixel comparison.

+- **Low Value**: Indicates higher similarity between images.
+- **High Value**: Suggests more significant differences between images.

+### `ssim_score`

+Structural Similarity Index Measure (SSIM) quantifies the similarity between two images based on structural information, luminance, and contrast.
+The SSIM score provides a measure that aligns with human perceptual differences.

+- **Range**: Values range from -1 to 1.
+  - **1**: Perfect similarity.
+  - **0**: No similarity.
+  - **Negative Values**: Indicate complete dissimilarity.

 ## License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.